bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Strategy" />
 </p>

-The last one I am going to set the left to image with plus pixels so it is going to be positioned right here because, this is our little window.
+<p>The last one I am going to set the left to image with plus pixels so it
+is going to be positioned right here because, this is our little window.
 So it is going to say, okay left, since the images 400 pixels wide, it is going to set the left at 400 pixels.
 That will put the corner, the left corner right up against the edge here, which is exactly where we want it to be.
-So that is what is going to happen here, as we work on this and make this, make this go here.
+So that is what is going to happen here, as we work on this and make this, make this go here.</p>

-You might be wondering how would I know about cloning in jQuery?
-You can go to the jQuery documentation for all the different things that you can use with jQuery, and it is just a matter of looking through and seeing what the different functions are, and what they do and looking them up.
+<p>You might be wondering how would I know about cloning in jQuery?
+You can
+go to the jQuery documentation for all the different things that you can use with jQuery, and it is just a matter of looking through and seeing what the different functions are, and what they do and looking them up.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~ 338.
 (201) ~~~~~~~~~~~~~~~~~~-->